 According to IBM’s recently released Cost of a Data Breach Report 2021, costs associated with healthcare data breaches increased 29.5% in 2021 to over $9 million.
 Such attacks not only put sensitive patient and payment data in harm’s way but can also damage a healthcare organization’s operations and reputation.
 With ransomware strikes continuing to rise, organizations must prioritize security by understanding how these threats work.
 They must then be prepared to protect against and recover from an attack should one occur.

-Ransomware infiltrates your system by infecting your computer with a virus, which is likely accomplished by tricking you into clicking on a link or downloading a file in a phishing email.
-These emails are disguised as a communication coming from a trustworthy entity, such as a well-known brand or your internet or energy supplier.
-Once you click on the malicious link or attachment, the ransomware encrypts your computer’s hard drive and locks you out of all of your files.
-A screen then appears threatening to destroy all files unless the ransom is paid.
+Ransomware attacks an organization’s system by infecting computers with a virus.
+This is often accomplished by tricking a user into clicking a link or downloading a file in a phishing email.
+These emails are disguised as communications from trustworthy sources, like a well-known brand or a utilized service provider.
+When the malicious link or attachment is clicked, the ransomware encrypts a computer’s hard drive and locks all its files.
+A screen then appears, threatening to destroy all files unless the ransom is paid.

 Ransomware in Healthcare